DeliSauce/Fibonacci_144/README.md

 # Fibonacci 144

-Fibonacci 144 is based on the popular game 2048, replacing 2048's sequence with the Fibonacci Sequence.
-It is a simple game
+Fibonacci 144 is based on the popular game 2048.
+It involves sliding blocks into one another and combining them to create blocks with higher values.
+In Fibonacci 144, blocks must be in Fibonacci sequence in order to combine them.
+The player wins if they can get to a value of 144 before the board fills up with blocks.
 #### [live][live]
 [live]: https://delisauce.github.io/Fibonacci_144/

 ### Fibonacci Sequence
 The Fibonacci numbers are a sequence of numbers in which every number after the first two is the sum of the two preceding ones: